-PCR and sequencing results showed that Besnoitia spp.
-DNA was present in four faecal samples (1.13%) analysed from 352 wild carnivores.
+PCR and sequencing results showed that Besnoitiabesnoiti -like DNA was present in four faecal samples (1.13%) analysed from 352 wild carnivores.
 Those positive samples corresponded to four red foxes from Castilla y León and Extremadura in western Spain.
 To date, this is the first finding of a B. besnoiti -like sequence from a carnivore in Europe, and from any carnivore species in a worldwide context.

 To the best of our knowledge, this is the first large-scale molecular survey for Besnoitia spp.
-DNA in freeliving carnivores ever carried out globally.
-The survey benefits from the inclusion of 12 different species of free-living carnivores and a national coverage, paying special attention to regions where bovine besnoitios is present (except in North West Spain) in conjunction with greater densities of extensive cattle production.
+DNA in freeliving carnivores in Europe.
+The survey benefits from the inclusion of 12 different species of free-living carnivores and a national coverage, paying special attention to regions where bovine besnoitiosis is present (except in North West Spain) in conjunction with greater densities of extensive cattle production.

 Serological, molecular and parasitological techniques have been used in an attempt to elucidate the role of several animal species as potential definitive host of B. besnoiti, but they failed to find it in wild and domestic carnivores, in addition to mammals, reptiles and birds (see Table 1).
 Several studies on felines, including the domestic cat (Felis catus), have attempted to clarify its role as a definitive host (see Table 1).
 Rommel (1975) and Peteshev et al. (1974) reported inconclusive results to confirm domestic cats as definitive hosts of B. besnoiti in experimental studies.
 Despite detecting oocysts in the faeces, authors could not achieve further characterization for fully confirmation of their identity as B. besnoiti.
-Other authors did not find B. besnoiti oocysts in the faeces of per oschallenged cats over a 3 to 20 weeks observation period (Diesing et al., 1988; Basso et al., 2011).
-Several serological studies have been also carried out to detect antibodies of B. besnoiti in felines (Table 1).
-In European felines (Millán et al., 2012) antibodies were found in eight feral cats (Felis silvestris catus) by any of the serological techniques used (indirect fluorescent antibody test [IFAT] and by two western immunoblots [WB, one with tachyzoite and the other with bradyzoite antigen]), but no individual showed positivity/contact by IFAT and one of the WBs.
+Other authors did not find B. besnoiti occysts in the faces of per oschallenged cats over a 3 to 20 weeks observation period (Diesing et al., 1988; Basso et al., 2011).
+Several serological studies have been also carried out to detect antibodies against B. besnoiti in felines (Table 1).
+Millán et al. (2012) found antibodies by IFAT (indirect fluorescent antibody test) in eight feral cats (Felis silvestris catus).
+However, no individual tested positive by WBs.
 These animals originated from areas where no cases of bovine besnoitiosis had been detected until year 2010.
 The results suggested their unlikely implication in the parasite transmission.
-In a recent study in Namibian wildlife, antibodies have been detected in a lion, Panthera leo (Seltmann et al., 2020).
-On the other hand, only one study has managed to detect by molecular techniques Besnoitia spp.
-DNA in pond bat (Myotis dasycneme) faeces in the Netherlands (Hornok et al., 2015).
-The authors hypothesized that B. besnoiti -like sequence might have originated from French cattle via bloodsucking dipterans (Stomoxys calcitrans, Tabanus spp.).
+In a recent study in Namibian wildlife, antibodies have been detected in two lions, Panthera leo (Seltmann et al., 2020).
+On the other hand, two studies have managed to detect by molecular techniques Besnoitia spp.
+DNA in faces from pond bat (Myotis dasycneme) in the Netherlands (Hornok et al., 2015) and in faecal matter from cheetahs (Acinonyx jubatus) in Namibia (Schares et al., 2021); in the first report, authors hypothesized that

+B. besnoiti -like sequences might have originated from French cattle via bloodsucking dipterans (Stomoxys calcitrans, Tabanus spp.).
 In this regard, bats frequently use cattle stables for roosting, where they can prey on the mechanical vectors of B. besnoiti.
+In addition, the later study (Schares et al., 2021) suggests that a so far unknown Besnoitia species closely related to B. darlingi, B. neotomofelis, B. oryctofelisi, B. akodoni or B. jellisoni is cycling in Namibian wildlife.